 You want to ensure the cords in your hammock are all in good condition with no fraying or damage.
 Any knots in the hammock should not be in the body, but up close the where the arms attach.
 Ends should be cut or burnt off neatly to prevent the cord unravelling.

 If you are buying in Mexico itself, the beautiful city of Merida, and around the state of Yucatan produces some of the best hammocks available.
 After all, this is where the Mexican hammock was invented!

 Be warned, walking around the tourist areas of the Zocalo (main square) everyone will be trying to befriend you into their shops to sell you hammocks.
 So try not to feel pressured and take your time, check various shops and prices when choosing.
-Get a few blocks away from the main centre if you can, and you’ll find the pace and pressure slow down a bit.
+Get a few blocks away from the main centre if you can or to the local markets, and you’ll find the pace and pressure slow down a bit.
 Make sure to get the hammock hung up for you so you can take it for a test drive and feel the different cord types and sizes.